Timor-Leste entry requirements for Slovakia passport holders

 Hotel booking or invitation letter

 Carry a printed hotel reservation or a letter from your host in Timor-Leste.
-Officers occasionally ask for it, especially if you arrive without a clear itinerary.
+Officers may ask where you're staying, especially if you arrive without a clear itinerary.

 Recommended